diek/flaskr_passdata_js/readme.md

 ## Synopsis

-Use Flask to open a csv file and display a result based upon a conditon.
+Use Flask to pass data from Flask app to Javascript file and load the options for a form select.

 ## Motivation
 ### diek's missing step 2.
-I searched several times for a simple example of using a csv and Flask.
+I searched several times for a simple example of using a passing list data from Flask to Javascript.
 This small app fills part of the gap between "hello world" - step 1 and the official Flask 'flaskr' example - step 3, imho.
-This is very basic example of using Flask with a csv, to display the result of a simple condition.
+This is very basic example of using Flask to manipulate the DOM via Javascript.

 ## Installation

 - Use virtualenv + virtualwrapper to create a virtual environment for your Flask project.
 If this is unfamiliar I suggest going here. <a href="http://docs.python-guide.org/en/latest/dev/virtualenvs/">Hitchhiker&#39;s Guide to Python: Virtual Environments</a>
 - `$:pip install requirements.txt`

-## CSV File
-The file is from "Think Like a Computer Scientist", and the premise is based on <a href="http://interactivepython.org/runestone/static/thinkcspy/Files/Iteratingoverlinesinafile.html">"Working With Data Files"</a> and quarterback stats.
+-  bootstrap is used to 'pretty' it up.

 ## Tests